Title Arbitration Policy

 Reassignment: Seller must assign title directly to the buyer.
 Any title assigned to Plug will not be accepted.

-Power of Attorney and Other Documentation: Sellers must provide (i) a signed power of attorney agreement, giving Plug and/or its 3rd party vendor the right to complete and sign the title on the seller’s behalf, and/or (ii) any additional documents needed to confirm that title is free and clear, as requested by Plug or its designee.
-If there are title issues that Plug cannot address with an existing power of attorney or other associated documents, the title will be returned to the seller for correction within a reasonable timeframe.
+Power of Attorney and Other Documentation: Sellers must provide (i) a signed power of attorney agreement, giving Plug and/or its 3rd party vendor the right to complete and sign the title on the seller's behalf, and/or (ii) any additional documents needed to confirm that title is free and clear.

 3. Seller's Obligations Related to Titles